AntoineAssal/School-Notes/COMP-346-OperatingSystems/README.md

 ## Concepts covered before midterm

 The class wasn't taught in a "classic" linear progression way.
 Meaning that it didn't really follow the structure of the textbook or online videos teaching the same concepts.
 We took some modules from a chapter and some modules from another.
 At the end of the day, same material was covered but sometimes it's hard to follow.
-So here's my attempt at ordering the concepts in a way that made sense to me
+So here's my attempt at ordering the concepts in a way that made sense to me.

+P.S.
+Pre-midterm I was using a markdown editor called [Obsidian](https://obsidian.md/) which let me easily construct mind maps and link concepts together across different markdown files.
+I dropped that and went back to vscode instead so that's why you might notice the inconsistency that notes for topics after midterm have much less backlinks 🙃

 ## My attempt at a table of contents:
 |File| Short description of what it covers